How to Retrieve Deleted Text Messages on iPhone SE/6s Plus/6s/6 Plus/6/5s/5c/5/4S/4/3GS

 Then your iPhone will enter the DFU mode successfully and the software starts to scan the data on your iPhone.

-Step 3: After scanning, all the found data including text massages will be list on the left sidebar.
-You can preview the messages, and select one or more to recover by clicking the blue “Recover” button.
-Soon, you may find the iPhone text messages at the specified location on your PC or Mac.
+Step 3: After scanning, all the found data including text massages and attachments will be listed on the left sidebar.
+You can preview the messages, and select one or more to recover by clicking the "Recover to Device" or "Recover to Computer" button.
+With the "Recover to Device" button, you are allowed to further select either “Recover to Device” or “Recover to App”, and the selected messages will soon appear on your iPhone; With "Recover to Computer", you may find the iPhone text messages at the specified location on your PC or Mac after a short while.

 Method 3: Retrieve iPhone text messages from iTunes backups

-NOTE: This method applies to iPhone 5s, iPhone 5c, iPhone 5, iPhone 4S, iPhone 4 and iPhone 3GS.
+NOTE: This method applies to iPhone SE, iPhone 6s Plus, iPhone 6s, iPhone 6 Plus, iPhone 6, iPhone 5s, iPhone 5c, iPhone 5, iPhone 4S, iPhone 4 and iPhone 3GS.

 It’s usually the best choice for the users who have lost or broken their iPhone since iTunes will automatically create backups of your iPhone when you sync iPhone with iTunes.